bartdzkan/vault-jira-kubernetes-gcp/README.md

 SQL_PRIVATE_IP
 jira-db

-Use the crendentials jira-db-user initially.
+Use the credentials jira-db-user initially.

 Please wait while the setup completes.